A boy smiles as he shows how he washes his hands in clean water.

 Ensure schools and health centres are equipped with gender-responsive, accessible WASH facilities

-In schools, World Vision works to provide access to safe water and improved sanitation through upgraded gender-responsive latrines along with hygiene education, including menstrual hygiene management.
-Facilities are modified where needed so students with physical disabilities can access and use them.
+At the systemic level, we collaborate with local authorities to support better access to WASH services, which are essential when providing basic healthcare to girls and boys.
+In schools, World Vision works to provide access to safe water and improved sanitation through upgraded, gender-responsive latrines along with hygiene education, including menstrual hygiene management.
+To provide ease of access, facilities are modified where needed for students with physical disabilities.

 ...